jcfausto/transit-app/README.md

 ## Prerequisite

 - A google maps iOS sdk key.
 The application already have one in place but it will only work until March 4th 2016.
-After that you will need to create one. you can get one here: [https://developers.google.com/maps/documentation/ios-sdk/get-api-key](https://developers.google.com/maps/documentation/ios-sdk/get-api-key)
+After that you will need to create one. you can get one here: [https://developers.google.com/maps/documentation/ios-sdk/get-api-key](https://developers.google.com/maps/documentation/ios-sdk/get-api-key).
+The key must be informed at Keys/keys.plist file.
 - cocoapods gem installed
   - ```$ sudo gem install cocoapods```